 In the Child, or Variant, API, you will configure all the variant products and their product information.
 Add a new API for the Variants and configure the following:

-- Fill the Build step as usual.
+- Build step: Fill the Build step as usual.

-- Moreover, in the Attributes step, you need to configure the following for the Parent/Variant setup to work (also see the reference table above):
+- Attributes: In the Attributes step, you need to fill all mandatory attributes.
+Moreover, in the Attributes step, you need to configure the following for the Parent/Variant setup to work (also see the reference table above):

 - Set the ‘Parent SKU’ attribute to the ‘item_group_id’ or ‘parent_id’.
 Make sure you use the field that has the same value as the SKU for your parents, as can be seen in the reference table (SKU for the Parent API = Parent SKU for the Variants API).